stevenjaycohen/fountain4vim/README.md

 let g:flow_directory = $HOME.'/Documents/vim-fountain/flowfiles/'
 ~~~

 The two functions are `:FountainFlow` and `:LibreOffice`.
-Instead of calling these separately, I have connected the two will a single command.
+Instead of calling these separately, I have connected the two with a single command.

 `FountainFlow` parses the current file and fills the current buffer with an HTML version of the file.